ExactDoug/element-highlighter/README.md

 - Converts external CSS to inline styles
 - Includes minimal base CSS for consistency

+### Additional Features
+- Utility function to convert relative URL to absolute
+- Function to process external CSS background images
+- Function to process SVG elements
+- Function to process image elements
+- Function to get essential styles
+- Function to process styles
+- Function to show notifications
+- Function to deactivate highlighter
+- Function to activate highlighter
+- Function to toggle highlighter
+- Function to download element
+- Function to handle mouse move
+- Function to handle click
+- Function to handle key press

 ## Installation

 1. Install a userscript manager: